Sprouts of Peace

 For the Children

-During the early childhood years, children carry with them a genuine interest in learning about others — how they are the same and how they are different.
-We believe that this is the tender age at which our children can build friendships and understanding with others, even if they may seem different than they are.
+We believe no age is too early to begin building friendships and understanding with others across lines of religious, linguistic, and cultural lines of difference.
 It is our hope, and prayer, that our children engaged in this program will develop relationships with their peers and continue to grow together.
-We, also, we believe that our children connect more deeply to their own faith when they learn about other faiths.
+We, also, we believe that our children connect more deeply to their own faith when they learn about other religions.

 For the Adults